Home Referral Marketing Unlocking Growth With Referral Based Marketing

 Identify Your Target Audience

 Knowing your customer base is vital.
 Not every single one will get on board to refer customers, so concentrate your effort on those who are evangelists for your brand.
-What are the types of customers you can’t wait to leave a review or engage with your social media?
+What are the types of customers you can’t wait to leave a review or engage with on your social media?
 These are the people you want to raise.

 Choose a Reward Structure